TankerHQ/quickstart-examples/javascript/apps/code-demo/README.md

 yarn start:code
 ```

+The application should open in a new browser tab.
+If not, go to http://localhost:3000/ manually.

-You should see something looking like this in your browser:
+Now you should see something looking like this in your browser:

 ![screenshot](./pics/application.png)